An Instrumental Variables Framework to Unite Spatial Confounding Methods: Extending the IV framework to estimate more general causal effects

-We consider two options for the instrument $\ervA_{\mathcal{UC}}$.
-The first obtains $\ervA_{\mathcal{UC}}$ as the residuals of a thin plate spline regression of exposure on the latitude and longitude coordinates, following \cite{dupont2022a}.
-The second obtains $\ervA_{\mathcal{UC}}$ as the projection of exposure onto small-scale eigenvectors of the Graph Laplacian corresponding to high eigenvalues, following \cite{guan2022spectral, urdangarin2024simplified}.
-For estimation of the truncated exposure effect, now adjusting for $\ervA_{\mathcal{C}} = \ervA - \ervA_{\mathcal{UC}}$ as a measured confounder, we apply the methodology by \cite{kennedy2017non} using the npcausal package.
-This approach finds a doubly robust mapping whose conditional expectation given exposure for values exceeding $c$ equals $\E(\E(\ervY_i\mid \ervA_i = c, \ervA_{\mathcal{C}_i}, \ervX_i)\mid \ervA_i \geq c)$ as long as either the conditional exposure density or outcome model is correctly specified.
-See the Supplementary Materials for additional detail.
+We consider two choices for the instrument $A_{UC}$, both motivated by the premise that small-scale spatial variation in exposure is more likely to be conditionally independent of the unmeasured confounder (Assumption \ref{d}).
+The first uses a thin plate spline basis to decompose the exposure into small- and large-scale components.
+Specifically, $A_{UC}$ is constructed as the residuals from a thin plate spline regression of exposure on latitude and longitude, and $A_C$ as the predicted values, following \cite{dupont2022a}.
+The second uses a Graph Laplacian basis for the decomposition. $A_{UC}$ is constructed as the projection of exposure onto high-frequency eigenvectors of the Graph Laplacian corresponding to large eigenvalues, and $A_C$ as its projection onto the remaining eigenvectors, following \cite{guan2022spectral, urdangarin2024simplified}.
+For estimation of the truncated exposure effect, now adjusting for $A_{C}$ as a measured confounder, we apply the methodology by \cite{kennedy2017non} using the npcausal package.
+This approach finds a doubly robust mapping whose conditional expectation given exposure for values exceeding $c$ equals $E(E(Y_i\mid A_i = c, A_{C_i}, X_i)\mid A_i \geq c)$ as long as either the conditional exposure density or outcome model is correctly specified.
+See the Supplementary Material for additional detail.